ejj28/xish/README.md

-# bish
+# xish
- 🅱️ish is a crappy shell
+ xish is a crappy shell